 I managed to walk the line between playing on the playground with them and having enough authority over them to make them sit down for a timeout if necessary.

 I did end up stepping into a more comprehensive classroom role than was originally designed for me.
-I was essentially a second paraprofessional, but there was also the unspoken knowledge that my first and primary job in the classroom was as the literacy tutor.
-I am thankful that my lead teacher never asked me to neglect my own role in favour of taking up extra slack in other areas.
+I am thankful that my lead teacher never asked me to neglect my primary job in favour of taking up extra slack in other areas.
 I was able to take care of my own duties and then take on whatever else was needed.

 I’m proud to say that, by the end of the year, I was able to lead the students through our entire day without help if necessary.
-I never had to (legally speaking, I’m a ‘volunteer’ and can’t be left alone with the students for more than a few minutes) but I could and did when there were substitutes or my co-teachers were busy with other things in the room.
+I never had to (legally speaking, I’m a ‘volunteer’ and can’t be left alone with the students) but I could and did when there were substitutes or my co-teachers were busy with other things in the room.
 You’re on the phone?
 No problem, I’ll lead the morning ‘meeting’.
 You’re in a meeting with the principal?
 I gotcha, we can do play planning and centres on our own.

 Another challenge was simply the school environment itself.
 It’s a rough neighbourhood and all the students — literally all of them — have some sort of experience with trauma.
 Parents are locked up, parents are dead, parents are addicts, parents are abusive, parents are chronically unemployed.
 You name it, these kids deal with it.
 I mean, being poor and black is enough to hinder education and social mobility.
 So they bring all that to school, act up, cause chaos for their peers and the staff.
 Not a day goes by without shouting, kicking, or screaming coming from the upper floors of the building.
 There’s a full-time security team that has at least 5 members on campus at all times.
 Plus behaviour management support staff.
 Thankfully, ECE is located on the ground floor, so we didn’t have to deal with it as much as the K-3 tutors upstairs.
 I just avoided the second and third floors whenever possible.